Chart your course to a new career with a B.A. in interdisciplinary studies at Northern Vermont University.

-The Interdisciplinary Studies degree allows you to design your own program of study incorporating three disciplines or groups of disciplines.
-For example, you might want to combine history with women’s studies and literature; philosophy with political science and law; or music with literature and education.
+The 100% online degree in interdisciplinary studies allows you to design your own program of study incorporating three disciplines or groups of disciplines.
+For example, you might want to combine history with women’s studies and literature, philosophy with political science and law, or music with literature and education.
 Exploring the connections among these areas is central to the major, just as making valid connections is crucial when we deal with issues in “real life.”

 About Northern Vermont University Online

 • 100% online

 • In-state rates no matter where you live*